mongodb-js/charts-embed-sdk/examples/charts/unauthenticated/README.md

 ## Running this Sample with your data

-1. If you do not wish to use our sample data and have completed the above steps to prepare your own chart for embedding,
+If you do not wish to use our sample data and have completed the above steps to prepare your own chart for embedding, make the following changes to the index file.
+Most examples have a `src/index.js` file which needs to be modified, except the Google authentication example (`index.html`) and for the Timeline Charts example (modify `src/Dashboard.jsx` instead).
+When complete, refer to steps 3 & 4 of the **Quickstart** section to run the application.

-    - Open the _index.js_ file (`src/index.js`)
-    - Replace the Charts `baseUrl` string with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
+- Replace the Charts `baseUrl` string with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for `\~REPLACE\~` in the comments)
-    - Replace the `chartId` string with the chart ID you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
+- Replace the `chartId` string with the chart ID you copied from the MongoDB Charts Embedded Chart menu (look for `\~REPLACE\~` in the comments)
-2. Run `npm install` to install the package dependencies.
-3. Run `npm start` to launch the sample application.

-This should create a local server running the Charts demo.
-Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.

 ## Next Steps